CONAMA LOCAL 2025

 DECEMBER 3, 15:30 - 18:00 h.

-European cities are preparing for a new stage: to move from non-refundable aid or subsidies to a wave of massive, fair and sustainable urban regeneration over time.
-In this context, the URBANEW EMC3the multi-city project framed within the Smart and Climate Neutral Cities Mission 2030, led by the City Council of Vitoria-Gasteiz and grouping the seven Spanish Mission Cities (Vitoria-Gasteiz, Barcelona, Madrid, Seville, Valencia, Valladolid, Zaragoza), arrives at CONAMA Local Viladecans to open a key conversation: How can we finance the rehabilitation of neighborhoods beyond the subsidy model?
+European cities are preparing for a new phase: moving from non-repayable grants or subsidies to a wave of massive, fair, and sustainable urban regeneration.
+In this context, the URBANEW EMC3project, the multi-city program within the Mission for Smart and Climate-Neutral Cities by 2030, led by the City Council of Vitoria-Gasteiz and bringing together the seven Spanish Mission Cities (Vitoria-Gasteiz, Barcelona, Madrid, Seville, Valencia, Valladolid, Zaragoza), came to CONAMA Local Viladecans to open a key conversation: How can we finance neighborhood rehabilitation beyond the subsidy model?

-This laboratory proposes a collaborative working space between local administrations, technical managers, urban planners, energy and retrofitting experts and financial actors.
-Together, they will explore new implementation structures for investment in energy rehabilitation, as well as innovative and realistic financing mechanisms that allow municipalities to promote energy rehabilitation at the neighborhood level, ensuring its economic and social viability.
+This laboratory proposed a collaborative workspace between local administrations, technical managers, urban planners, energy and renovation experts, and financial actors.
+New implementation structures for investment in energy renovation were explored, as well as innovative and realistic financing mechanisms that will enable local councils to promote energy renovation at the neighborhood level, ensuring its economic and social viability.